coder-wolf/coder-wolf/README.md

   </a>
 </p>

-🔭 I'm currently working on using reinforcement learning to discover new algorithms, and computer vision techniques for early autism prediction.<br>👯 I'm interested in collaborating on research projects related to developing novel RL algorithms, fine-tuning language models, and applying computer vision in healthcare.<br>🤝 I'm looking for help with integrating RL and computer vision models into real-world systems for clinical use, and improving the accuracy and efficiency of language models through fine-tuning.<br>🌱 I'm currently learning about deep reinforcement learning, transfer learning, and fine-tuning language models.<br>💬 Ask me about the latest developments in RL, computer vision, and natural language processing, as well as the future of AGI and anything related to AI and tech.<br>⚡ Fun fact: Did you know that the first smartphone was created by IBM in 1993?
-It was called Simon, had a touchscreen display, and could send faxes and emails.
-However, it was never mass-produced and only a few thousand units were made.
+👋 Welcome to my GitHub profile!
+Here's a brief introduction:

+🔬 Exploring reinforcement learning and computer vision for some fun applications.
+🤝 Interested in collaborating on research projects in RL algorithms, language model fine-tuning, and healthcare applications of computer vision.
+🌱 Currently learning about deep reinforcement learning, transfer learning, and language model fine-tuning.
+💬 Feel free to ask me about the latest advancements in RL, computer vision, NLP, AGI, and everything related to AI and technology.
+⚡ Fun fact: The world's first computer, the ENIAC, weighed 30 tons and used around 18,000 vacuum tubes.
+In contrast, modern smartphones are more powerful than the ENIAC and can fit in the palm of your hand.

+Feel free to explore my repositories and reach out if you have any questions or ideas!

 ## 🌐 Socials: